CIBC-Internal/python/Doc/library/sysconfig.rst

 Distutils-based system will follow the same scheme to copy its file in the right places.

-Python currently supports seven schemes:
+Python currently supports six schemes:

-- *posix_prefix*: scheme for Posix platforms like Linux or Mac OS X.  This is the default scheme used when Python or a component is installed.
+- *posix_prefix*: scheme for POSIX platforms like Linux or macOS.
+This is the default scheme used when Python or a component is installed.
-- *posix_home*: scheme for Posix platforms used when a *home* option is used upon installation.
+- *posix_home*: scheme for POSIX platforms used when a *home* option is used upon installation.
 This scheme is used when a component is installed through Distutils with a specific home prefix.
-- *posix_user*: scheme for Posix platforms used when a component is installed through Distutils and the *user* option is used.
+- *posix_user*: scheme for POSIX platforms used when a component is installed through Distutils and the *user* option is used.
 This scheme defines paths located under the user home directory.
 - *nt*: scheme for NT platforms like Windows.
 - *nt_user*: scheme for NT platforms, when the *user* option is used.
+- *osx_framework_user*: scheme for macOS, when the *user* option is used.

 Each scheme is itself composed of a series of paths and each path has a unique identifier.
 Python currently uses eight paths: